isaaccarrington/roblox-obby/README.md

 # Roblox Obby Demo

 Minimal code for a Roblox obby.
+For the offical Roblox documentation see https://create.roblox.com/docs/platform

 ## Set up the leaderboard